Read-The-Question/rtq-review/docs/architecture/review-outcome-workflow.md

   matching companion TOML review field; comment history remains untouched.
 - A single sync calculates at most one transition for the state it observed;
   it does not cascade through outcomes stored for several future states.
+- Image metadata comes from the same exact UUID, image side, and current-state outcome as the transition; a stale outcome cannot update current arrays.
 - Inventory, resolver, contract, or transition errors fail the run rather than silently skipping questionable data.
 The complete plan is built before apply mode edits any file.